The Roman Bride of Persia: Maria, Xusro II, and the Crossroads of Empire

 1. Hundreds of warhorses, gold vessels, rubies, and imperial silks;

-2. Three jewel-studded crowns, and forty Byzantine eunuchs;
+2. Three jewel-studded crowns, and forty eunuchs;

 “He also spoke with Mariam in secret, advising her on obedience and her duties...
 Her dowry’s weight exhausted the horses carrying it...
 Its value exceeded 300 million dinars.”